-Legal Education in the Era of COVID-19: Putting Health, Safety and Equity First
+Legal Education During the COVID-19 Pandemic: Put Health, Safety and Equity First

 Keywords: COVID-19, legal education, equity, health, safety, safety culture, ethics, diversity, diversity and inclusion, educational dialogue, first, amendment, online education, pandemic, pandemic response, educational models, science-based analysis, ethical decision-making, public health, education

 JEL Classification: I12, I14, I18, I23, I24, I28, K32, K40, K00, Z18